python-websockets/websockets/docs/topics/memory.rst

 Under normal circumstances, buffers are almost always empty.

-Under high load, if a server receives more messages than it can process, bufferbloat can result in excessive memory use.
+Under high load, if a server receives more messages than it can process, bufferbloat can result in excessive memory usage.

 By default websockets has generous limits.
 It is strongly recommended to adapt them to your application.
 When you call :func:`~legacy.server.serve`: